 - What is your image of God?

-Money can cause a lot of stress in a family and it's best to understand each other on this topic from the very start.
-You don't necessarily have to agree on everything and maybe one of you is better at certain aspects of it than others.
+Money can cause a lot of stress in a family, and studies show that finances are one of the leading causes of divorce.
+You don't necessarily have to agree on everything, and maybe one of you is better at certain aspects of it than others.
 As a partnership, dealing with your financial future together and understanding short-and long-term goals is a wise move.
 Think about these issues: